 Actually that isn't the recipe for scalloped potatoes.
 Scalloped is sliced potatoes, salt, pepper, butter, and flour sprinkled over the top.
 Then milk to cover.
 Cook until the potatoes are soft and the milk is almost cooked down.
 Anything else is a variation.
 If you add cheese that is au graton.
 However if you want to use the recipe you sent, add enough milk to keep the potatoes moist until they are soft.

 The potatoes should be sliced very thin.
 Layer the potatoes then dobble some butter, salt & pepper, chopped onions &sprinkle a little flour, repeat this until you fill the bowl.
 I use milk and cream of mushroom soup and pour that over the top and bake covered for about an hour and a half or so they are yum.
-You can also brown some pork chops and lay them on the top.

 Another recipe I had with scalloped potatoes is with cabbage, you just add some shredded cabbage to each layer with the above ingredients, it's awesome.
 I believe the recipe was called pig in a poke.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I need directions quick as this is for Christmas.
 I want to make scalloped potatoes for 11 people.
 They never seem to turn out good for me.
 What is the secret?
 Either the potatoes are hard or the milk curdles.
 They are never ready in the time frame the recipes states.
 Are 5 pounds of potatoes enough for 11 people?
 Can I make them the day before?
 If yes, do I bake them the day before as well?
 Thanks so much.
 Merry Christmas.